Everything you need to know about Bitcoin Cash (BCH)

 Over the years Bitcoin has grown into a worldwide phenomenon.
-A few years ago, it became apparent that the Bitcoin community needed to solve a scaling issue.
+As Bitcoin grew in popularity it became apparent that the Bitcoin community needed to solve a scaling issue.

 The problem was, as more people used the network, the limited size of the 1MB blocks within the blockchain started to become full.
 This lead to less reliable transactions and much higher transaction fees, which undermines the ease of use of the entire system.

 This issue led to a rift within the Bitcoin community who were conflicted as to the best way to solve this scaling issue.